Written by Matthew from Must Do Canada

 The temperature inside the castle is constantly regulated at -5 degrees celsius regardless of the weather conditions outside.
 Aside from the ice hotel rooms, there’s also an ice bar and restaurant in the castle where you can order an alcoholic Finnish winter drink, Hot Chocolate Minttu, to keep you warm and cosy.
 You can even pay to spend the day at the spa and sauna, another uniquely Finnish experience.

 One thing to note if you stay at the Ice Hotel is that there are no toilets inside the rooms.
 You must go outside the hotel to pee however at the end of your stay, you’re presented with a certificate of achievement which makes up for it.

 What is there to do in Kiruna?
-The obvious would be to spot the aurora borealis & go cross-country skiing but if you’re feeling artistic you can try ice sculpting however there are also a number of wildlife safaris where you can go out on a snow mobile into the tundra and spot moose & reindeer.
-Don’t forget to check in at the Old Homestead where there’s a roaring fire and sumptuous deserts.
+The obvious would be to spot the aurora borealis & go cross-country skiing but if you’re feeling artistic you can try ice sculpting however there are also a number of wildlife safaris where you can go out on a snowmobile into the tundra and spot moose & reindeer.
+Don’t forget to check-in at the Old Homestead where there is a roaring fire and sumptuous desserts.

-Those not sleeping in the hotel can buy a day pass (children under 6 years are FREE if accompanied with an adult).
+Those not sleeping in this family-friendly ice hotel can buy a day pass (children under 6 years are FREE if accompanied with an adult).
 The day pass allows access to see the rooms, drink in the bar and pay for the activities.

 Can You Add This Post To Pinterest, Please?